Hélio Gracie: Personal life

 Gracie had been married to Margarida for 50 years.
 Because Margarida was unable to bear children, during their marriage, Gracie became the father of three sons (Rickson, Rorion, and Relson) with a nanny Isabel 'Belinha' Soares and four sons (Royler, Rolker, Royce, Robin), two daughters (Rerika and Ricci) with Vera.
 After Margarida's death, he married Vera who was 32 years his junior.
 Gracie was grandfather to many BJJ black belts, including Ryron, Rener, Ralek, Kron, and Rhalan.

 In his late years, Gracie was quoted as saying: "I never loved any woman because love is a weakness, and I don't have weaknesses."

-Gracie was a member of the Brazilian movement Brazilian Integralism, which first appeared in Brazil in 1932.
+Gracie was a member of the Brazilian movement Brazilian Integralism and its political organization, the Brazilian Integralist Action, which emerged in Brazil in 1932.
 Today, many members of the Gracie family are also close to the former Brazilian President Jair Bolsonaro, who received an honorary black belt from Robson Gracie in 2018, although some family members were associated with the left under the Brazilian Dictatorship period.